 (If paying online, please cut and paste the completed application form, and e-mail to Emergicare.)

 (See Registration and Refund policies below.)

 Registration and refund policies:

 Please read: Individual enrollment in all Backcountry Trail Patrol Association/Emergicare Medical Training, Inc. (Emergicare) courses is limited.
 To reserve a space in an Emergicare course, please return your application form and the appropriate tuition/deposit in check or money order to Emergicare.
 (We are now able accept credit cards online, above.)
-Courses under $250.00 require tuition payment in full at the time of registration.
-(A non-refundable deposit of $100.00 is required for Wilderness First Responder-level courses, and will be applied to the course cost.)
+Courses $250.00 and under require tuition payment in full at the time of registration.
 Full, non-refundable and non-transferable tuition is due 14 days prior to the course.
 However, in the event of a student being unable to attend a course they have registered for, their payment may be applied to another Emergicare course at the same level, upon approval by Emergicare Medical Training.
 Prior to 14 days before the course date, tuition may be refunded, minus a 15% administrative fee to cover expenses.

 If a program is cancelled by Emergicare due to low enrollment, the full deposit/tuition will be refunded.

 "Again, I cannot thank you enough for the training class this last weekend.
 It was valuable not only to me, but my daughters ... as well.
 We are all looking forward to the Advanced class coming up in two weeks.
 See you then!"
 Wilderness First Aid Student